TobiasGleiter/nextjs13-mqtt-microservices/README.md

 Microservices have become a popular architectural pattern for building scalable and maintainable applications.
 In this project, we leverage Next.js for the frontend and Node.js for the backend to implement a microservices-based application.
 Additionally, we incorporate MQTT, the Message Queuing Telemetry Transport protocol, to enable efficient, real-time communication between microservices, making it an ideal choice for IoT applications and other scenarios where lightweight, reliable messaging is crucial.

-## Overview

-Microservices have become a popular architectural pattern for building scalable and maintainable applications.
-In this project, we leverage Next.js for the frontend and Node.js for the backend to implement a microservices-based application.
-This README provides an overview of the project structure, key features, and how to get started.

 ![Application Overview](./docs/frontend-preview.png)

 ## Features